We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Hand hygiene is a general term that applies to routine hand washing, antiseptic hand wash, antiseptic hand rub, or surgical hand antisepsis.

-Dentist washing hands at a sink.
+Dentist washing hands at a sink with another healthcare worker in the background.

 Hand hygiene greatly reduces the risk of pathogens on the hands.